 Biography

-Michael Williamson is a PhD student in the Department of Geography.
+Michael Williamson was a PhD student in the Department of Geography.
 He is interested in using tagging technologies and remote sensing to investigate the movement ecology of marine fauna and how this can be altered by environmental change and anthropogenic disturbance.

 Research